AndySECP/SpeaknGo/README.md

 ![NER](https://user-images.githubusercontent.com/38164557/61586711-a44f8c00-ab2f-11e9-870c-8d8bc7f91138.JPG)

-Using the text generated in a json format, a NLP **Named Entity Recognition** model is used to exctract relevant information out of the request.
-The function get_information return a dictionary with two keys: location and date.
+Using the text generated in a json format, a NLP **Named Entity Recognition** model is used to extract relevant information out of the request.
+The function get_information returns a dictionary with two keys: location and date.

 ## Determination of the best ride